Table of Contents

 • Where the economy is, in terms of expansion, peak, contraction, or trough

-For example, swing trading is one strategy an investor might employ to try and capitalize on market movements.
-With swing trading, you’re investing over shorter time periods to reap gains from swings in stock prices.
-This strategy relies on technical analysis to help identify trends in stock pricing, though you may also choose to consider a company’s fundamentals if you’re interested in investing for the longer term.
+For example, swing trading is one strategy an experienced investor might employ to try and capitalize on market movements.
+With swing trading, you’re investing over shorter time periods to attempt to see gains from swings in stock prices.
+Short-term trading, however, is considered high risk given the potential for seeing losses, and requires investors to be familiar with risk mitigation strategies.
+Swing trading relies on technical analysis to help identify trends in stock pricing, though you may also choose to consider a company’s fundamentals if you’re interested in investing for the longer term.

 One way to simplify cyclical investing is to choose one or more cyclical and non-cyclical exchange-traded funds (ETFs).
 Investing in ETFs can simplify diversification and may help to mitigate some of the risk of owning stocks through various economic cycles.